hschott/ficum/README.md

 The QueryPrinterVisitor is capable of printing out a FICUM query as string.
 The FICUM Types are handled as arguments in the following ways:

-* Integer, Float or String - value as string
+* Boolean, Byte, Short, Integer, Float  - value as string
 * Long -  value as string suffixed with `l`
 * Double - value as string suffixed with `d`
 * JodaTime's ReadablePartial or Date and Calendar at midnight - value formated as `yyyy-MM-dd`
 * JodaTime's ReadableInstant or Date and Calendar not at midnight - value formated as `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`
-* Enum - value from name()
+* Enum - value from name() surrounded with single quotes
-* any other Comparable - value from toString()
+* String, Character and any other Comparable - value from toString() surrounded with single quotes

 ## The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)